 - WARNING: The seeds are extremely resinous and should not be eaten.
 The strong, spicy emanation from bushes being pruned irritates the respiratory passages of sensitive persons.

 - As Medicine: Brazilians take the leaf infusion as a stomachic, febrifuge and astringent.
 In Surinam, people drink the leaf decoction as a cold remedy and, in combination with lemongrass, as a febrifuge.
-The leaves yield essential oil containing citronellal, geranyl acetate, geraniol, cineole, terpinene, sesquiterpenes and polyterpenes.
+The leaves yield an essential oil containing citronellal, geranyl acetate, geraniol, cineole, terpinene, sesquiterpenes, and polyterpenes.

 - Other Uses: You can use the Surinam cherry in gardens as a hedge or screen.
 You can sometimes see the leaves spread over the floors of Brazilian homes.
 They release their pungent oil which repels flies when walked upon.
 You can use the bark to treat leather because it contains 20% to 28.5% tannin.
 The flowers are a rich source of pollen for honeybees but yield little or no nectar.